inductiva/inductiva/docs-sources/dualsphysics/visualization/sections/convert_to_obj.md

 To visualize DualSPHysics simulations in Blender, the raw particle data (typically stored in `.vtk` files) must first be converted into a mesh format that Blender understands, such as `.obj`.
-This process can be easily done with Inductiva.
+This process can be easily done with Inductiva with just a few lines of code.

 Let's use the [3D dam break](../../multiple_gpus.md) tutorial as an example.
-In this simulation we run this simulation with the following parameters:
+In this simulation we convert the `vtk` files to `obj` with the following parameters:

 ```python
 # Run simulation